-BigCommerce offers 4 plans: Standard, Plus, Pro, and Enterprise.
-We’ll be focusing on BigCommerce Enterprise, which is more suitable for medium and large retailers because of the features that it offers.
+BigCommerce offers 4 plans an eCommerce business can choose from Standard, Plus, Pro, and Enterprise.
+We’ll be focusing on BigCommerce Enterprise, which is the paid plan that’s more suitable for medium and large retailers because of the features that it offers.

 BigCommerce Pros for Medium and Large Retailers

-Here are BigCommerce features that make it stand out from the competition.
+Here are BigCommerce features that make this ecommerce website builder stand out from the competition.

 B2B and B2C.
 Unlike Shopify, BigCommerce has a robust and widely-used B2B offering for manufacturers, retailers, and wholesale companies.

 Ease of use.
-Just like Shopify, BigCommerce is intuitive and can be used to build an online store relatively quickly without the help of software developers.
+Just like Shopify, BigCommerce is an intuitive ecommerce space.
+It can be used as an online store builder to build an ecommerce website relatively quickly without the help of software developers.
 Though, if you want to customize BigCommerce themes, you need to have HTML/CSS knowledge.